Find Grad Schools

 The states with the most job growth for Administrative Law Judge, Adjudicator, or Hearing Officer are Rhode Island, Utah, and Arkansas.
 Watch out if you plan on working in Maryland, New Jersey, or Wisconsin.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Administrative Law Judge, Adjudicator, or Hearing Officer
+How Much Does an Administrative Law Judge, Adjudicator, or Hearing Officer Make?

 Administrative Law Judges, Adjudicators, and Hearing Officers make between $45,120 and $169,640 a year.